 Walk around the church's exterior, and you'll notice Romanesque details as well as some of the earliest 12th-century Gothic features still in existence in Paris: massive flying buttresses, a vaulted choir area at the back, and a pointed medieval roof over the tower's belfry.

-But you have to go inside for a truly jaw-dropping experience.
+But you have to go inside to get the truly jaw-dropping experience.
 Thanks to a recent deep cleaning to remove layers and layers of grime, the church's interior almost vibrates with color.
 Look around, and you'll see spectacular 19th-century murals, elaborately decorated columns, and overhead, a deep-blue vaulted ceiling covered with 3,000 golden stars.

 That's just the beginning of the vast quantity of art, ornamentation, and decorative details spanning a millennium.
 Look for thousand-year-old stained glass windows, 11th and 12th-century frescoes, stone carvings, and numerous paintings.
 A small chapel dates back to the 6th century, while an unadorned modern altar pays homage to the present.

-This article describes a variety of ways for you to experience the Saint-Germain-des-Prés Church, including classical concerts, free guided tours (in French), and what to look for if you visit on your own.
-Guided tours of the Latin Quarter give you a fun way to see the church and other top attractions.
-The Saint-Germain Christmas Market and Summer Fair along the side of the church provide an entertaining mix of food and shopping.
+This article describes all the different ways you can experience the Saint-Germain-des-Prés Church, including classical concerts, free guided tours (in French), and what to look for if you visit on your own.
+Guided tours of the surrounding Saint-Germain neighborhood give you a fun way to see the church and other top attractions.
+The seasonal Saint-Germain Christmas Market and Summer Fair along the side of the church provide an entertaining mix of food and shopping.

 And finally, we include a short history timeline for Église Saint-Germain-des-Prés, the rich and powerful Benedictine Abbey founded in 542 to which it belonged, and the church's role in one of the Reign of Terror's bloodiest massacres.

 Top photo: Newly restored colors in Saint-Germain-des-Prés's Lady Chapel